-Mpox (monkeypox) is a viral disease that spreads by close contact.
+Mpox (formerly known as monkeypox) is a viral disease that spreads by close contact.
 Anyone can get mpox regardless of gender identity or sexual orientation.

 Find a list of local mpox vaccine providers.